The Town of Dumfries

 of many” and was “faithfull in every relation, of a truely Christian spirit ...”

-from his original gravesite to a prominent corner of the kirkyard and placed in
+from their original burial spot to a prominent corner of the kirkyard and placed in

-a mausoleum, which unfortunately we failed to photograph.
+a mausoleum, which regrettably we failed to photograph.

 From St. Michael's Kirk, we strolled down Burns Street.
 My